Fr0sT-Brutal/awesome-pascal/README.md

 * [ATSynEdit](https://github.com/Alexey-T/ATSynEdit). `[FPC]` Multi-line editor control for Lazarus including syntax highlighting.

 * [QDSEquations](https://github.com/karser/QDSEquations). `[Delphi]` Equation editor for Delphi and Lazarus that allows you to enter and display math formulas of any complexity, from simple Greek symbols to matrixes and complex integral expressions.

+* [TBCEditor](https://github.com/LaKraven/TBCEditor). `[Delphi]` A syntax highlighting edit control for RAD Studio (Delphi/C++ Builder) with code folding, completion proposal, matching pair, minimap, sync edit, word wrap, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.

 ## Viewers